 A messaging system is in place to alert students and staff of college emergencies and closings.
-Participation in this system is voluntary but is strongly recommended.
-Your cell phone must be able to accept text messages to receive mobile alerts.
-If your phone does not accept text messages you can still receive the alerts via e-mail.
+The messages are sent to your cell phone via text.
+If your cell phone does not accept text messages you can still receive the campus alerts via e-mail.
+Participation in the messaging system is voluntary, but it is strongly recommended you sign up.
 To sign up go to "MyOTC" and click on the "Emergency Notification" tab.
 To complete the sign up process you must reply to the text message or e-mail.
 OTC will not send spam or advertising through this system.